usingh12/ECE285_MLIP_Project/README.md

 #### SSD
 - Run **SSD_Demo_IMG.ipynb** notebook to run Single-Shot Detection on a random image from the PascalVOC2007 dataset.
 ### Training
 Before you begin, make sure to save the required data files for training and validation.
-To do this, run the contents of **create_data_lists.py** after pointing it to the VOC2007 and VOC2012 folders in your downloaded data.
+To do this, run the contents of **create_data_lists.py** after pointing it to the VOC2007 and VOC2012 folders in your downloaded data.<br />
-Run **ssd_train.py** to train the SSD model on the PascalVOC2012 dataset.
+Run **ssd_train.py** to train the SSD model on the PascalVOC2012 dataset.<br />
 To resume training at a checkpoint, point to the corresponding file with the checkpoint parameter at the beginning of the code.
 ### Evaluation
 Run **ssd_Eval.py** notebook to evaluate the SSD model on the PascalVOC2007 test set.